Canadian Football League: Early history

+Merger

-In 1956, the IRFU and WIFU formed a new umbrella organization, the Canadian Football Council (CFC).
-In 1958, the CFC left the CRU and reorganized as the Canadian Football League.
-As part of an agreement between the CRU and CFL, the CFL took possession of the Grey Cup, and the amateurs were officially locked out of Grey Cup play.
-However, the Grey Cup had been the de facto professional championship since 1954.
+In 1956, the Montreal Alouettes threatened to leave the Big Four and join the rival WIFU.
+As a result, the Big Four and WIFU formed a new umbrella organization, the Canadian Football Council (CFC) to modernize the operations and management of the professional game.
+In 1958, the CFC formally left the CRU and reorganized as the Canadian Football League (CFL).
+As part of an agreement between the CRU and CFL, the CFL took possession of the Grey Cup, and the amateurs were officially locked out of Grey Cup play, formalizing the championship structure that had been in place since 1954.
 The CRU remained the governing body for amateur play in Canada, eventually adopting the name Football Canada.
-Initially, the two unions remained autonomous, and there was no intersectional play between eastern (IRFU) and western (WIFU) teams except at the Grey Cup final.
-This situation was roughly analogous to how Major League Baseball operated for almost all of the 20th century, and how the AFL and NFL operated during the 1960s prior to those leagues' 1970 merger.
+Initially, the two unions remained autonomous, and there was no intersectional play between eastern (Big Four) and western (WIFU) teams except at the Grey Cup final.
+This situation was roughly analogous to how Major League Baseball operated for almost all of the 20th century.

-The IRFU was renamed the Eastern Football Conference in 1960, while the WIFU was renamed the Western Football Conference in 1961.
+The Big Four was renamed the Eastern Football Conference in 1960, while the WIFU was renamed the Western Football Conference in 1961.
 Also in 1961, limited intersectional play was introduced.
 Because the West played 16 games by this time while the East still only played 14, this arrangement oddly allowed both the four-team Eastern Conference and the five-team Western Conference to play three games per intraconference opponent and one game per interconference opponent.
 It was not until 1974 that the East expanded its schedule to 16 games, just like the West.
 In 1981, the two conferences agreed to a full merger, becoming the East and West Divisions of the CFL.
 With the merger came a fully balanced and interlocking schedule of 16 games per season (with all nine teams playing each other twice, once at home and once on the road).
-Since 1986 (with exception of 2021), the CFL's regular season schedule has been 18 games.
+Since 1986 (with the exception of 2021), the CFL's regular season schedule has been 18 games.